-Write targeted sight words on a blank tic-tac-toe board drawn on notebook or printer paper.
-Using coins for chips, call out sight words and have your child cover them with a chip.
-When he/she gets five in a row, have your child read the words out to check for accuracy and to win.

-Write your child's sight words on notecards or squares of construction paper.
-Set the timer for 30 seconds and see how many sight words he/she can read.
+- Write targeted high frequency words on a blank tic-tac-toe board drawn on notebook or printer paper.
+Using coins for chips, call out high frequency words and have your child cover them with a chip.
+When he/she gets five in a row, have your child read the words out to check for accuracy and to win. - Write your child's high frequency words on notecards or squares of construction paper.
 As your child reads, separate the words into a "Words I Can Read" pile and a "Words I Need Help With" pile.
 Review the cards in the "Words I Need Help With" pile before trying again.